Insurance Broker Surety Bond

 In most cases, you can become bonded the same day you contact us.
 Visit us online for more information about us, or contact us at 1-800-863-3210.
 You can also contact us by email at firstname.lastname@example.org or through our website.
 NFP is always happy to answer any questions you may have about sureties or bonding.

 Insurance broker surety bonds are available from Surety by NFP.
-We are a broker that require a simple application.
-Whether you need a California surplus lines, Illinois insurance producer, insurance agent, or one for a broker.
-We provides them all, in all States where such a requirement exists, and on the correct form.
+We are a broker that requires a simple application.
+Whether you need a California surplus line, Illinois insurance producer, insurance agent, or one for a broker.
+We provide them all, in all states where such a requirement exists, and on the correct form.
 These bonds are generally inexpensive and easy to issue.
 Some require a credit check and some do not.

 Insurance agents typically sell one or more types of insurance.
 Many states require that insurance brokers obtain a bond to ensure that the broker operates according to the law.
 The bond protects against predatory practices and protects consumers against fraud and unethical behavior on the part of the broker.
 This bond is also called an insurance agent bond or an insurance producer bond.